cloudera/director-spi/README.md

 <dependencies>
 ```

-When building your plugin, maven will need access to the Director SPI, either via a local build, or via the Cloudera Repository:
+When building your plugin, maven will need access to the Altus Director SPI, either via a local build, or via the Cloudera Repository:

 ```xml
 <repositories>